 - You will be placed in a waiting area or cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- First, will answer some basic questions, such as what is your legal name, address, birth date and an emergency contact person.
+- First, will answer some basic questions, such as what your legal name is, address, birth date and an emergency contact person.